DeepBlueRobotics/training/docs/week-1/variables.md

 ## Changing variables

-In addition to initializing and accesing variables, you can also change the values of already initialized variables.
+In addition to initializing and accessing variables, you can also change the values of already-initialized variables.
 For example, try adding this line in between the initialization statement and the print statement:

 _HelloWorld.java_
 ```java hl_lines="4"